Antonisvar/InteractionHumanAndMachine/README.md

 # Virtual_Assistant
-This is a Virtual Assistant created by me, Antonisvar and HliasUniwa for a university project in the course of Human-Computer Interaction.
+This is a Virtual Assistant created by me, Grandvx and HliasUniwa for a university project in the course of Human-Computer Interaction.

 ## Description:
 The topic of this project is the creation of an interface system for a virtual personal assistant application.